yash211/Indian_Cuisine/README.md

 Its is solely made for learning purpose,since i wnat to get a taste of how javascript works with respect to web architecture.

-### The application is still not complete and will add further items in future.